-In your housing application, you will complete a roommate questionnaire consisting of 11 questions to assist with roommate matching.
+In your housing application, you will complete a roommate questionnaire to assist with roommate matching.
 You also have the option to add a personal bio to help others get to know your personality, interests, hobbies and what you are hoping for in your roommate experience.

 After completing priority enrollment, you will have the option to search, request and accept specific roommate requests (based on space availability), or to accept a non-specific roommate in your Residential College.
 Your roommate questionnaire is used to determine and display potential best-matched roommates.
 There are three ways to search for and request roommates:

 - Browse Overall Best-Matched Roommates – you can see others whose responses to the roommate questionnaire were similar to yours and are not currently part of a group

 - Browse Best-Matched Roommates Based on Specific Questions – you can browse the profiles of others who answered a roommate questionnaire question a certain way and are not currently part of a group

 - Search and Request a Specific Roommate – you can find a specific person by their NAU UserID (abc123) or Web Name (42587)

 View roommate profiles to see their academic college and personal bios to help you find compatible roommates in your Residential College.
 Roommate requests must be accepted prior to room selection in order to pull them in with you.
 Using the roommate search tool is optional.
 If you do not request/accept a roommate prior to room selection, another student in your Residential College will select or be placed in the other space(s) in your room.

 The online housing application allows students to create groups of potential roommates.
 When you initiate a roommate request, a group is automatically created.

 - The person who initiates the invitation becomes the group leader.

 - Those who accept invitations become group members.